pyquil.quil module

 The Quil Program with the branching instructions added.

-inst(*instructions: AbstractInstruction | Instruction | Program | Program | Sequence[Any] | Tuple[Any, ...] | str | Generator[Any, Any, Any]) Program[source]
+inst(*instructions: AbstractInstruction | Instruction | Program | Program | Sequence[Any] | tuple[Any, ...] | str | Generator[Any, Any, Any]) Program[source]

 Mutates the Program object by appending new instructions.